Off the Map Review: Story, Cast, Rating & Final Verdict

 ⏱️ Runtime & Duration

-The total runtime of Off the Map is 108 minutes (1h 48m).
-Ensuring you have enough time for the full cinematic experience.
+The total runtime of Off the Map (2003) is 108 minutes (1h 48m).
+Directed by Campbell Scott, the film runs for 108 minutes in its complete theatrical version.

 Verdict Summary